How to Install Joomla on Google Cloud Server

 You install Joomla on a Google Cloud server running Ubuntu Linux to create a dynamic, user-friendly website.

-Joomla is a free, open-source content management system that lets you build professional websites easily.
-It’s known for being mobile-ready and adaptable, with a large library of templates and plugins.
+Joomla is a free, open-source content management system (CMS) that helps you build professional, mobile-ready websites with extensive template and plugin options.

 How to connect to Google Cloud servers